List of submissions to the 57th Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 57th Academy Awards for Best Foreign Language Film.
 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
 Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 57th Academy Awards, thirty-two films were submitted in the category Academy Award for Best Foreign Language Film.
 Thailand submitted a film for the first time.
-The titles highlighted in blue and yellow were the five nominated films, which came from Argentina, Israel, Spain, the USSR and the eventual winner, Dangerous Moves, from Switzerland.
+The five nominated films came from Argentina, Israel, Spain, Soviet Union and Switzerland.

+Switzerland won for the first time with Dangerous Moves by Richard Dembo.